Getting Buff While Baked: Should You Workout On Weed?

 Another caveat about mixing pot and pushups: McAlpine says that you might not want to smoke before attempting an extreme sport.

-“If it’s a life or death situation, you might use it for training, but on game day, you know, Evil Kinevel shouldn’t smoke a joint before jumping his motorcycle over Snake River Canyon,” McAlpine jokes.
+“If it’s a life or death situation, you might use it for training, but on game day, you know, Evel Knievel shouldn’t smoke a joint before jumping his motorcycle over Snake River Canyon,” McAlpine jokes.

 But even if you won’t be canyon-jumping any time soon, take your personal preferences and health situation into account before working this new “runner’s high” into your exercise routine.